ToqaAfifi/Reach/README.md

     │   │   ├── Card.js # Custom Card Component for better layout
     │   │   └── LoadingSpinner.js # Loading Spinner Component for mobile layout
     │   ├── videos
+    │   │   ├── VideoDetails.js # Component displays the details of each video
     │   │   ├── VideosList.js # Component renders List of fetched Videos
     │   │   └── VideosListItem.js # Component renders each video in the fetched Videos List
     │   ├── Header.js # This Component implements the Header section.